+Internal decorations Visually inspected.

+Paper, paint and tiles.

+Cellars N/A

-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the main supply with meter located in an external inspection box.
+Electricity is from the mains grid with the meter and fuse box

+located in a hall cupboard.

+Gas N/A

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise a three piece white suite in each of the bath and shower rooms and a two piece white suite in the ground floor WC.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements at ground floor comprise a two piece coloured suite within the cloakroom and a three piece suite within the en-suite shower room.
+At first floor level there is bathroom with wash hand basin and separate WC.

+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The subjects have system of gas central heating via radiators.
-The gas boiler located in the kitchen also provides hot water which is stored within the insulated hot water cylinder located in a bedroom cupboard.
+Space heating is provided by way of electric convector heaters.
+There is a hot water storage tank within a hall cupboard.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Foul and surface water drainage appears to be to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-There appears to be smoke and intruder alarms installed.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.